Kaumbrey, now the capital of the Olumbi region, where the rebellion began

 Afterwards it became clear what happened, but during the process reports were extremely confusing and conflicting.
 Apparently a major insurrection (likely instigated by the NoCoZo) began on Kaumbrey, followed by attacks on Dutilleaux and Nem-Wota.
 The Security Administration immediately mobilized the enforcement nanosystems and sent out its fleet.
 The situation became more confused as other military emergencies occurred throughout the empire.
 Then several of the main stargates shut down, trapping fleets in irrelevant systems.
 The enforcement nanosystems turned upon the Olumbi government and the net exploded into disinformation.
 Within a year Olumbi had ceased to exist and most of the feudal states toppled.

-Olumbi remains a somewhat unusual region in the NoCoZo.
-Many worlds, even freed from Olumbi itself, remain far less libertarian than the rest of the empire.
-Many retain strange laws, ideologies and customs from the millennia of oppression.
+With Kaumbrey as its new capital, Olumbi remains a somewhat unusual region in the NoCoZo.
+Many worlds, even after they were freed from the repressive Olumbi regime, remained far less libertarian than the rest of the empire.
+To this date many retain strange laws, ideologies and customs from the millennia of oppression.
 It is a borderland, where many of the usual paradigms of the NoCoZo break down.
 It is no accident that both the Vela Immunity and the spread of Jean Te Uahlg Aestheticism are happening along its borders.